Essential SEO Guide for SaaS Companies

 That might all feel a bit abstract and overwhelming — but it needn’t be.
 Working with dozens of our SaaS clients over the years, we’ve developed and refined a comprehensive approach to constructing SEO strategies that consider every major component in a way that’s easy to follow and execute.

-So let’s take a deep-dive into each component.
+Keep reading for a deep-dive into each component.
 We’ll explain our approach, why it matters, the specific steps we consider along the way and how this affects the SaaS industry, specifically.
+But if you’re ready to talk to an expert …

 1. Building a SaaS SEO Strategy